 Systemic Insights and Solutions for Teachers, Students and Parents

-2-day non-residential workshop, facilitated by Marianne Franke-Griksch (author of “You Are One Of Us” – “Du Gehoerst Zu Uns”), internationally known and respected for bringing the systemic approach to the world of education as a teacher and freelance consultant.
-She is also one of the first generation of those who studied directly with Bert Hellinger, who is the ‘Father of Family Constellations’.
+A free 2-hour talk by Marianne Franke-Griksch (author of “You Are One Of Us” – “Du Gehoerst Zu Uns”), internationally known and respected for bringing the systemic approach to the world of education as a teacher and freelance consultant.
+The talk will be in German with English translation.

 Invited are teachers of all kinds and ranks, parents, social workers, professors, anyone interested in understanding Systemic Pedagogy, and systemically working therapists and facilitators.

-Participants can claim CPD points (12 hours of further education in the field of Systemic Pedagogy / Family Constellations).
+Participants can claim CPD points (2 hours of further education).

 A short introduction into Systemic Pedagogy: